transformrs/trv/README.md

 This tool is designed to work with [Typst](https://github.com/typst/typst) presentations.
 Typst is a new typesetting system that is similar to LaTeX.
-To create a video, create a Typst presentation with speaker notes:
+To create a video, create a Typst presentation with speaker notes (we show only the first slide here):

 ```typ
 #import "@preview/polylux:0.4.0": *